evoldoers/historian/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The reconstruction algorithm iterates through the guide tree in postorder,
 aligning each sibling pair and reconstructing a profile of their parent.
-The dynamic programming is constrained to a band around a guide alignment,
+The dynamic programming is constrained to a band around a guide alignment.

+  -band &lt;n&gt;       Size of band around guide alignment (default 10)
+  -noband         Unlimit band, removing dependence on guide alignment

-and the reconstructed parent profile is a weighted finite-state transducer
+The reconstructed parent profile is a weighted finite-state transducer
 sampled from the posterior distribution implied by the children.
-The band
+The
-size, posterior probability threshold for inclusion in the parent profile,
+posterior probability threshold for inclusion in the parent profile and
-and number of states in the parent profile can all be tweaked to trade off
+max number of states in the parent profile can both be tweaked to trade off
 sensitivity vs performance.

-  -band &lt;n&gt;       Size of band around guide alignment (default 10)
-  -noband         Unlimit band, ignore guide alignment

   -profminpost &lt;P&gt;, -profsamples &lt;N&gt;, -profmaxstates &lt;S&gt;
                   Specify minimum posterior prob.
 (P) for retaining DP states
                    in profile (default .01), or sample N states randomly;
                    either way, limit profile to at most S states

+Following alignment, ancestral sequence reconstruction can be performed.

   -ancseq         Predict ancestral sequences (default is to leave them as *'s)
   -ancprob        Report posterior probabilities for ancestral residues

+MCMC sampling allows for additional accuracy in historical reconstruction.

   -mcmc           Run MCMC sampler after reconstruction
   -samples &lt;N&gt;    Number of MCMC iterations per sequence (default 100)